ydc123/MMP-Attack/README.md

 ## MMP-Attack

-This repository is the official repository for our paper "Cheating Suffix: Targeted Attack to Text-To-Image Diffusion Models with Multi-Modal Priors"
+This repository is the official repository for our paper "On the Multi-modal Vulnerability of Diffusion Models"

 <p align="center">
   <img src="figures/pipeline.png" alt="bounding box" width="640px">